shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/README.md

 transitions to the SalesFloor, and then departs out the front door of the store.

 ## Prerequsites
-1. It is assumed that the gateway is already running and the sensors are running and connected to the gateway.
+1. It is assumed that the controller is already running and the sensors are running and connected to the controller.

 2. The directory structure is consistent for source ($HOME/projects/rsp-sw)
 3. Edit [DevkitRetailCluster.json](./DevkitRetailCluster.json) sensor device ids in the sensor_groups